 Make sure the beans are always fully submerged in the water to ensure they're cooked evenly.
 Check the pan regularly and if necessary, add more water.
 I added about 200-300ml extra over the course of one hour (100ml at a time).

 After about 40 minutes, test the beans by taking one out and running it under cold water to prevent burning your fingers.
-Press the bean, if it's soft enough to spread across your fingers like a paste, then the adzuki beans are cooked.
-If it's still firm at all, then continue to cook for 10-15 minutes and test again.
+Squash the bean between your thumb and index finger, it should be soft enough to spread like a paste.
+If it’s still firm at all, then continue to cook for 10-15 minutes and test again.
 Repeat until the beans are fully cooked.

-Once the adzuki beans are soft all the way through, add the sugar.
+Once the adzuki beans are soft all the way to the core, add the sugar.

 Mix until the sugar is fully dissolved and do a taste test.
 You can add more sugar if you like.

-Once you're happy with the sweetness, add a generous pinch of salt.
-This will balance the flavour.
+Once you’re happy with the sweetness, add a generous pinch of salt.
+This will balance the flavor.

 Mix thoroughly and remove the pan from the heat.